intika/Librefox/README.md

 Download
 --------

-**Important notice: this is a temporary version**, awaiting a correct build of the project, Librefox is distributed as a configuration files for Firefox.
+**Important notice: this is a temporary version**, awaiting a correct build of the project, Librefox is distributed as configuration files for Firefox.
 To apply Librefox configuration to Firefox extract the compressed file to Firefox's installation directory ([detailed installation instructions](#installation-instructions)). **Future Librefox version** will have its own trademark and therefore solve this [issue](https://github.com/intika/Librefox/issues/55).

 **Linux**